Badgerati/Pode.Web/docs/Tutorials/Elements/Container.md

 # Container

-A container is similar to a card layout, but it has not title, nor can it be collapsed.
+A container is similar to a card element, but it has not title, nor can it be collapsed.
 It's a way of group multiple elements together, with the option of making the background of the container transparent.

 A container takes an array of elements via `-Content`.

 ## Usage

-To create a container layout you use [`New-PodeWebContainer`](../../../Functions/Layouts/New-PodeWebContainer), and supply it an array of `-Content`.
+To create a container element you use [`New-PodeWebContainer`](../../../Functions/Elements/New-PodeWebContainer), and supply it an array of `-Content`.

 For example, the below renders a container with a quote: